aanyakesharwani1704-dev/NetSageAI/README.md

 1. Select a troubleshooting case from the Case Explorer.
 2. Review the symptom, topology note, and captured show-command output.
 3. Select **Run Hybrid Diagnosis**.
-4. RouteWise AI runs deterministic checks using `src/checker.py`.
+4. NetsageAi runs deterministic checks using `src/checker.py`.
 5. The application sends the case evidence to the LLM using the structured prompt in `prompts/diagnose_prompt.md`.
 6. The deterministic result and LLM response are merged into a final diagnosis.
 7. Review the diagnosis and proposed CLI steps.